ROCKET DOCTOR AI INC. ANNOUNCES UPSIZE ON LISTED ISSUER FINANCING EXEMPTION (LIFE) NON-BROKERED PRIVATE PLACEMENT

 Vancouver, British Columbia, Jan.
-16, 2026 (GLOBE NEWSWIRE) -- Rocker Doctor AI Inc. (the “Company” or “Rocket Doctor AI”) (CSE: AIDR, OTC: AIRDF, Frankfurt: 939) is pleased to announce that due to high demand it has upsized the non-brokered private placement of units (the “Units”) of the Company announced on January 9, 2025 to a maximum of $4.5 million in gross proceeds, with each Unit being issued at $0.70 per Unit (the “Offering”).
+19, 2026 (GLOBE NEWSWIRE) -- Rocker Doctor AI Inc. (the “Company” or “Rocket Doctor AI”) (CSE: AIDR, OTC: AIRDF, Frankfurt: 939) is pleased to announce that due to high demand it has further upsized the non-brokered private placement of units (the “Units”) of the Company announced on January 9, 2025 and January 16, 2026 to a maximum of $5.2 million in gross proceeds, with each Unit being issued at $0.70 per Unit (the “Offering”).
 All other terms of the Offering remain unchanged.

 The Company has filed an amended and restated offering document to reflect the Offering upsize.
 Such amended and restated offering document is accessible under the Company’s profile at www.sedarplus.ca and on the Company's website at: www.rocketdoctor.ai.
 Prospective investors should read this amended and restated offering document before making an investment decision.